mhersson/mpls/README.md

   files.
 - Math Rendering: The [katex](https://github.com/FurqanSoftware/goldmark-katex)
-  extension enables the rendering of LaTeX-style mathematical expressions using KaTeX, providing a clear and professional presentation of equations. **The KaTeX extension requires `cgo` and will only be included if `mpls` is built with `CGO_ENABLED=1`.
-This is not done for the prebuilt binaries.**
+  extension enables the rendering of LaTeX-style mathematical expressions using KaTeX.  *Please note that the KaTeX extension requires `cgo` and will only be included if `mpls` is built with `CGO_ENABLED=1`.
+This option is not enabled for the prebuilt binaries.*
 - Metadata: The [meta](https://github.com/yuin/goldmark-meta) extension parses
   metadata in YAML format.
 (Metadata is not displayed in the preview)
 - Syntax highlighting: The